evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 # P2P Perpetual Distribution Update

-As of Bitcoin block **919296**, all future Natcats supply will be automatically issued to Natcats holders through an on-chain, decentralized distribution system.
+As of Bitcoin block **919296**, all future Natcats supply will be automatically issued to Natcats holders through a **decentralized on-chain distribution system**.

-Natcats will be enabling [P2P Perpetual Distribution](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/01-p2p-perpetual-distribution.md), a Bitcoin-native system developed by @evonbit.
-The system operates autonomously on Ordinals, ensuring decentralized distribution of Bitcoin’s first natively generated art collection over the years to come.
+Natcats will enable **[P2P Perpetual Distribution](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/01-p2p-perpetual-distribution.md)** (P2PPD), a Bitcoin-native distribution model developed by **@evonbit**.
+P2PPD runs autonomously on Bitcoin Ordinals and in perpetuity—**without reliance on third-party indexers or authorities**—securing decentralized distribution of Bitcoin’s first natively generated art collection.

 ---

 ## Allocation
-- Natcats are produced when the pattern 3b occurs in the hexadecimal representation of Bitcoin’s block difficulty data.
-This property is rare and has occurred only four times in Bitcoin’s history.
-Each occurrence produces 2,016 Natcats.
+- Natcats are produced when the pattern **3b** occurs in the hexadecimal representation of Bitcoin’s block difficulty data.
+This property is rare and has occurred only **four** times in Bitcoin’s history. **Each occurrence produces 2,016 Natcats.**
-- **Prior to the update**, new Natcats supply would become available via open mint, a process that is vulnerable to bot minting and allocation outside of the holder base. **As of the update**, each new Natcat will instead be allocated automatically to a specific Natcat holder.
+- **Before the update**, new Natcats were available via open mint—a process vulnerable to bot minting and allocation outside of the holder base. **As of block 919296**, mint rights for new supply are **automatically allocated on-chain to existing holders** as the Bitcoin network produces new Natcats.
-- Now, when a Bitcoin block produces a Natcat, the block’s hash is used as a deterministic seed to randomly select from a pool of all prior Natcats via lottery.
-The selected Natcat becomes the authorized parent for the new cat.
+- When a Bitcoin block produces a new Natcat, the **block hash** is used as a **deterministic seed** to run an on-chain lottery across the pool of all prior Natcats.
+The selected Natcat becomes the **authorized parent** for the new cat.
-- The holder of the authorized parent has exclusive rights to inscribe the new Natcat.
-All other attempts will be rejected by P2PPD on-chain indexing and will not render.
+- The **holder of the authorized parent** has exclusive rights to inscribe the new Natcat; all other attempts are **rejected by P2PPD’s on-chain indexing** and will not render.
+- **Each Natcat has an equal chance** of being selected in the lottery; holding more Natcats **increases odds proportionally**.
-- New Natcats are added to the pool automatically, and become eligible to win Natcats on future blocks.
+- Newly inscribed Natcats are **automatically added to the pool** and become eligible to win future blocks immediately.
-- Mint rights do not expire, and transfer with a parent Natcat until utilized.
+- **Mint rights do not expire, and transfer with a parent Natcat until utilized.**
-- The system is operated autonomously on-chain, without centralized dependencies.
+- The system operates **fully on-chain**, eliminating bot minting and ensuring distribution remains within the holder base—**without centralized dependencies**.

 ---

 ## Indexing
 - The P2PPD on-chain index updates automatically and in perpetuity as new Natcats are inscribed.
 - The index is published on-chain at:
   [`ordinals.com/inscription/765eadb692a430b2ea43c34e6f6fdde6490651fd5496ebdb9946487e1e7337f4i0`](https://ordinals.com/inscription/765eadb692a430b2ea43c34e6f6fdde6490651fd5496ebdb9946487e1e7337f4i0)
 - For instructions on how to query the Natcats on-chain index and/or generate a local copy, see [here](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/01-p2p-perpetual-distribution.md) (*see “How to Query Index” section*).
 - The on chain index serves as the authorative index moving forward, and functions as a hard fork of the previous Natcats index.
 The prior **TAP Protocol index** is valid up to block **919295**, and above this block is not authorative.

 ---

 ## Minting
 - New Natcats can be inscribed via inscription tools that provide full support for delegation and parent/child.
 - There is **no mint fee**, though platform service fees may apply.
 - Follow detailed instructions [here](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/01-p2p-perpetual-distribution.md#minting-instructions) to mint with the correct parameters and syntax.

 ---

 ## Rendering
 - **Generations 5+** render natively in Ordinals explorers by default once inscribed.
 - **Generations 1–4** render via the preexisting UNAT pathway (requires UNAT specific wallet support), but can optionally be **reinscribed** to enable native rendering.
 - Reinscriptions are **permanently packaged with the canonical inscription’s sat** and will travel together in perpetuity.
 Instructions can be found at [COMING SOON]